elec327/elec327.github.io/lab5/index.md

 levels (so that maximum green corresponds with minimum red and vice versa).
 Your `main()` function should be an infinite loop, with a command to go into low power mode at the end of each color shift cycle.
-Set up the WDT+ module to generate an interrupts using the "16ms" scaling to wake up the CPU, so that the shifts in color happen smoothly.
+Set up the WDT+ module to generate an interrupt using the "16ms" scaling to wake up the CPU, so that the shifts in color happen smoothly.

   4. Assuming you use the VLO to control the WDT and TimerA modules, what is the